fdumontmd/fdumontmd.github.com/source/_posts/2011-12-24-seven-databases-in-seven-weeks-mongodb-day-2.markdown

 [`explain`](http://www.mongodb.org/display/DOCS/Explain) function,
 this makes classic (i.e. non MapReduce) queries usable.

-Thus mongoDB is a good hybrid between traditional databases (although document rather than schema oriented), and new MapReduce platforms such as [`Hadoop`](http://hadoop.apache.org/).
+Thus MongoDB is a good hybrid between traditional databases (although document rather than schema oriented), and new MapReduce platforms such as [`Hadoop`](http://hadoop.apache.org/).

 ### Aggregation

-mongoDB also supports a number of aggregation functions.
+MongoDB also supports a number of aggregation functions.
 The most flexible one, [`group`](http://www.mongodb.org/display/DOCS/Aggregation#Aggregation-Group), is not compatible with sharding, but otherwise it provides yet more